Ratko Perić: Priesthood

 Perić became a deacon in Rome on 13 April 1969.
 He was ordained a presbyter on 29 June 1969 by Bishop Petar Čule in Prisoje, Duvno.
 Perić continued his education at the Pontifical Urban University and gained a PhD on 10 December 1971 with the thesis "Meaning of Evangelisation in the Perspective of Anonymous Christianity" under the mentorship of Carlo Molari.
 He returned to Herzegovina, where he was a parish priest in Trebinje between 1971 and 1974.
 Simultaneously, he taught general history and the Greek language at the Humanist Gymnasium "Ruđer Bošković" in Dubrovnik from 1972 until 1974.
 After that, he lectured in ecumenical theology at the Vrhbosna Theology Seminary in Sarajevo from 1974 until 2004 (with breaks).
 On 7 December 1979, Perić was named rector of the Pontifical Croatian College of St. Jerome in Rome.
-He later lectured on ecumenical theology at the Pontifical Gregorian University in Rome from 1989 until 1992, and also on eastern theology at the Faculty of Catholic Theology in Zagreb from 1991 until 1992.
+He later lectured on ecumenical theology at the Pontifical Gregorian University in Rome from 1989 until 1992, and also on Eastern theology at the Faculty of Catholic Theology in Zagreb from 1991 until 1992.

 Episcopate

 He was named Bishop Coadjutor of Mostar-Duvno on 29 May 1992.
 In 1993 he began to lecture on ecclesiology and mariology at the Theological Institute in Mostar.
-Since the Mostar Cathedral was heavily damaged in the ongoing war, Bishop Perić's consecration took place in Križevo, Neum.
+Since the Mostar Cathedral was heavily damaged in the ongoing war, Bishop Perić's consecration took place in Neum.
 He was consecrated by Cardinal Franjo Kuharić, Archbishop of Zagreb, assisted by Archbishop Josip Uhač, secretary of the Congregation for the Evangelization of Peoples, and Pavao Žanić, bishop of Mostar-Duvno.
 The Vatican appreciated prelates' being knowledgeable about other faiths and ecumenical affairs.
 For this reason, after Žanić's retirement, Perić succeeded him as Bishop of Mostar-Duvno on 24 July 1993.
 He is also the permanent apostolic administrator of the Diocese of Trebinje-Mrkan.